Namnika/Namnika/README.md

 ⇒ 🌱 I’m currently learning new Technologies Typescript and Vue.js.
 ⇒ 👯 I’m looking to leverage my skills on community-driven projects.
 ⇒ 🎯 I'm always eager to embrace new challenges and opportunities in the industry.
-⇒ 📖 I'm pursuing a Master's degree in Computer Applications with a specialization in Full Stack Development.
+⇒ 📖 I'm pursuing a Master's degree in Computer Applications (MCA) with a specialization in Full Stack Development.
 ⇒ 🤔 My Interests includes:

 - 🌎 Travelling the World